cynteo/cab-public-docs/content/_index.md

 ---
-title: "Cynteo Alert Bridge for SolarWinds Service Desk"
+title: "Cynteo Alert Bridge"
-description: "Connect Azure Monitor alerts to your SolarWinds Service Desk automatically"
+description: "Connect Azure Monitor alerts to your ITSM platform automatically"
 ---

-# Cynteo Alert Bridge for SolarWinds Service Desk
+# Cynteo Alert Bridge

-**Connect Azure Monitor alerts to your SolarWinds Service Desk automatically**
+**Connect Azure Monitor alerts to your ITSM platform automatically**

 ---

 ## 🚀 What is Cynteo Alert Bridge?

-Cynteo Alert Bridge is a fully managed integration that automatically creates, updates, and resolves SolarWinds Service Desk incidents based on your Azure Monitor alerts.
+Cynteo Alert Bridge is a fully managed integration that automatically creates, updates, and resolves ITSM incidents based on your Azure Monitor alerts.

 ### Key Features